Chart Color Schemes

 Five Dock - Abbotsford features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Five Dock - Abbotsford, as per the latest Census, houses constituted 38.0% of dwellings, with the remaining 62.0% being semi-detached, apartments, or 'other' dwellings.
-This is similar to Sydney metro's composition of 37.8% houses and 62.2% other dwellings.
+In Five Dock - Abbotsford, as assessed at the Census conducted in 2016, houses accounted for 38.0% of dwellings while other types (semi-detached, apartments, 'other') made up 62.0%.
+This was similar to Sydney's metropolitan area, which had 37.8% houses and 62.2% other dwellings.
 Home ownership in Five Dock - Abbotsford stood at 33.7%, with mortgaged dwellings at 28.7% and rented ones at 37.6%.
-The median monthly mortgage repayment was $3,000, aligning with the Sydney metro average, while the median weekly rent was $576, compared to Sydney metro's $3,000 and $560 respectively.
-Nationally, Five Dock - Abbotsford's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $3,000, aligning with Sydney's metro average, while the median weekly rent was $576 compared to Sydney's $560.
+Nationally, Five Dock - Abbotsford's mortgage repayments were significantly higher than the Australian average of $1,863, reported in 2020, and rents were substantially above the national figure of $375 for the same year.

 Frequently Asked Questions - Housing